microchad/bw/src/routes/docs/02_words-vs-patterns.md

 ![alt text](/wordsvspattern.svg)

-Which one is easiest and most likely to be recalled in a stressful situation?
+Which one is easiest and most likely to be recalled after a few days?

-## The Science (TM)
+## The Science (™)

 Some formally conducted [studies](https://en.wikipedia.org/wiki/Picture_superiority_effect) have shown that we are far more capable of recalling patterns vs words after prolonged amounts of time.